Default proxy IP rotation in Shared Pool

 Default proxy IP rotation in dedicated proxy zone

-When you configure a set of dedicated proxies dedicated proxies are assigned to your exclusive use in the following manner:
+When you configure a set of dedicated proxies dedicated proxies are assigned to your exclusive use in the following manner:- In Datacenter and ISP network: proxies are exclusively yours for all domains.

-In Residential and Mobile networks: are exclusively yours towards specific domains.
+- In Residential and Mobile networks: are exclusively yours towards specific domains.

-Since residential proxies vary in their availability, we group together a number of proxies to a group which we call gIP
+Since residential proxies vary in their availability, we group together a number of proxies to a group which we callgIP

 .
 This gIP